Patient ResourcesBreast Health

 A simplified example of how a 3D mammogram image is built using many image slices taken at different angles, sourced from the National Cancer Institute via National Institutes of Health Image Gallery.

-A traditional 2D mammogram provides 2 images of each breast.
-3D mammograms provide hundreds of thinly sliced images.
-Those slices are brought together to create a highly detailed 3D view of the whole breast.
+A traditional 2D mammogram provides 2 images of each breast (from the top and the side).
+3D mammograms provide hundreds of thinly sliced images, which come together to create a highly detailed 3D view of the whole breast.

-Mammograms are also the only way to assess breast density.
+Mammograms are also the only way to assess breast density, which is important because dense breasts have increased cancer risks and can make abnormalities harder to spot.
 3D mammograms are more effective for dense breasts because physicians can see the dense areas from several different angles.

 A traditional 2D mammogram presents two overlapping images.
 That overlap can obscure potential abnormalities, causing them to be missed at the earliest stages.
 It’s also possible for overlapping tissue to make benign spots look abnormal, which then requires you to have further imaging done for clarification.